johannefranck/johannefranck.github.io/index.markdown

             height="520">
     </iframe>
     <figcaption style="margin-top: 0.75rem; font-style: italic;">
         <strong>Figure 1:</strong> Introduction video for the project, providing an overview of the key objectives, data sources, and introductory analysis approach.
-Song: made with Suno (AI).
+Song: text written by us, while the song is made using Suno (AI).
 Images and drawings from various sources.
     </figcaption>
 </figure>